 SoFi Invest vs. Acorns – Which is Best?
 Takeaway

 Just by looking at the pros and cons above, you might guess that we prefer SoFi Invest to Acorns.
 The main issue here is that SoFi offers the same as Acorns – and more – for free.
 Moreover, Acorn’s fee is unreasonable from a few perspectives.

 The average user with a $200 account value is paying 18% of their account annually to use Acorns, which makes it the most expensive robo advisor without having advantages to compensate for this flaw.
 Another way to understand why Acorns’ fee is expensive for the little guy is to consider it in terms of the roundup system.
 Although, as your investment account grows, the fee as a percent of your investments, declines.

 On average, the roundup feature will take 50 cents from your primary checking account and place it in Acorns.
 However, with an monthly fee of $3, it will take you six purchases – on average – to pay off that fee.
 In other words, the first six purchases of each month do not go to your account but to the pockets of Acorns’ executives.
 If you’re making one roundup purchase per day, it will take you one week of each month to pay off the fees before the roundup feature starts working in your favor.

-In any case, the fees Acorns charges simply are not justified by Acorns features, unless you have a very large account balance.
+In any case, for small accounts, we believe that the fees Acorns charges simply are not justified by Acorns features.
 SoFi does everything Acorns does better, with the exceptions of ease-of-use (both for roundup and for the app’s interface).

 Overall, SoFi is the superior choice for most investors deciding between SoFi Invest and Acorns.